What is the Homecoming Project?

-The Homecoming Project is an innovative pilot program that provides daily subsidies to homeowners in exchange for providing living space to a person returning home from prison.
-The Project leverages extra living spaces within Alameda County to promote an additional transitional housing reentry option for people who have served lengthy prison terms, and who will benefit from an individually-tailored program attached to six months of housing.
+The Homecoming Project is an innovative program that provides daily subsidies to homeowners in exchange for providing living space to a person returning home from prison.
+The Homecoming Project leverages extra living spaces within Alameda, Contra Costa, and Los Angeles Counties to provide a welcoming initial home for people who have served lengthy prison terms and who will benefit greatly from the six months of free housing, the relationships they form with their hosts, and the individually-tailored assistance that the program provides.

-How is the Homecoming Project similar to an Airbnb?
+How is the Homecoming Project similar to Airbnb?

-The Homecoming Project uses an available room in a home to house a participant returning home from prison.
-It assess the needs of the returning participants and matches them to hosts’ homes.
-We screen our host homes for nurturing environments that will accommodate a vulnerable individual going through the challenging transitional phase.
-Both host and participant get to know one another through matching sessions before a housing arrangement is finalized in order to create a compatible co-housing situation.
+The Homecoming Project also leverages the potential of the sharing economy, but in this case we specifically house people returning home from prison.
+Project staff assess the needs and preferences of each participant and match them with suitable hosts.
+Staff also screen hosts and their homes for nurturing environments that will accommodate a vulnerable individual going through a challenging life transition.
+Both host and participant get to know one another through matching sessions before the match is finalized in order to create a compatible co-housing situation.
+While Airbnb renters pay their hosts directly, the Homecoming Project pays hosts a $45 daily stipend for up to six months.

 Why is a shared economy approach necessary?

-Current market rate rooms, apartments, and homes are far beyond reach for most people returning home from prison.
-According to a recent study by the National Low Income Housing Coalition, renters need to earn more than $60,000 a year to be able to afford a studio in Alameda County.
-For people who have been incarcerated for many years, housing options are exceedingly limited and add to countless re-entry barriers, also known as ‘collateral consequences’ of incarceration.
+Current market rate rooms, apartments, and homes are financially beyond reach for most people just coming home from prison.
+Limited housing options are among the countless re-entry barriers, also known as ‘collateral consequences’ of incarceration.

 How do you match community hosts with participants?

-The Homecoming Project Coordinator reviews each participant’s application and shares several applications with available hosts based upon the participants’ goals, lifestyle habits, personal activities, and personality type.
-The host reviews and has the opportunity to meet with the applicants before determining which participant they would be most compatible with.
+The Homecoming Project reviews each participant’s application and shares several applications with available hosts based on the participants’ goals, lifestyle habits, personal activities, and personality type.
+The host reviews each application and has the opportunity to meet with applicants before determining which participant would be most compatible.
+Both host and participant get to know one another through matching conversations before a housing arrangement is finalized in order to create a compatible co-housing situation.

 How do you screen and vet community hosts and participants to promote matches?